spencerhurt/spencerhurt.github.io/_pages/about.md

 ## About

 I am a PhD student in the <a href="https://www.unr.edu/eecb">Ecology, Evolution, and Conservation Biology program</a> at the University of Nevada, Reno, where I am working with <a href="https://www.nevadaseeds.com/">Dr. Elizabeth Leger</a>.
-I am broadly interested in plant, community, and restoration ecology in arid and semi-arid landscapes, with a focus on the Great Basin Desert.
+I am broadly interested in plant and restoration ecology in dryland ecosystems, with a focus on the Great Basin Desert.
 While plants are my main jam, I also have extensive experience conducting bird and amphibian surveys throughout the Intermountain West.

 Prior to graduate school, I worked in hydrology and watershed science.
 Highlights include habitat restoration and post-fire management in the <a href="https://www.fs.usda.gov/r03/gila">Gila National Forest</a> of southwestern New Mexico, as well as studying the effects of timber management on streamflow and water quality in a coastal redwood forest at the <a href="https://research.fs.usda.gov/psw/forestsandranges/locations/casparcreek">Caspar Creek Experimental Watersheds</a>.